 Implement programs that educate and support families, particularly those with a history of substance abuse.
 These programs should focus on strengthening family bonds, improving parenting skills, and addressing familial dynamics that contribute to substance use.

-Establish early intervention systems that identify families at risk of substance abuse and provide counseling or support services before patterns of abuse are established.
+Establish early intervention systems that identify families at risk of substance abuse and provide counselling or support services before patterns of abuse are established.

 Conduct public awareness campaigns that address the dangers of peer pressure and emphasize the importance of making independent, informed decisions regarding substance use.